explorer3456/makefile_practice/003_project/NOTE.md

 > build/objs/%.o : source_path
 > note that DO NOT use % in directory substitution.
 Only use in file placeholder
 > ( bad example: ex) common/%/%.c.
+**Final step.
+Define final target rule**
+> you should link every object file you created to compile final target.
+> after build, you can run readelf, objdump -h , nm -n , ELF analyzing tool to get information about ELF file.

 # To Do